Princess Cruises

-Princess Cruises is an American cruise line owned by Carnival Corporation & plc.
+Princess Cruises is an American cruise line owned by Carnival Corporation.
 The company headquarters are in Santa Clarita, California and is incorporated in Bermuda.
 As of 2025, it is the sixth largest cruise line by net revenue.
 It was previously a subsidiary of P&O Princess Cruises.
 The line has 17 ships cruising global itineraries that are marketed to both American and international passengers.

 In the 1980s, Princess rose in prominence after American television series The Love Boat was set primarily on the Pacific Princess in its weekly episodes, and the brand has since continued to invoke its connection to the series.
+Additionally, the Sun Princess was prominently featured in the 1975 Columbo episode "Troubled Waters".